Byron Bay Film Festival: Co_Lab_Create

-Byron Bay Film Festival organises a program of cutting-edge film content, a weekend of events, workshops and masterclasses specifically aimed at the growing Virtual Reality (VR)/ Augmented Reality (AR) sectors and the industries that have helped drive the creation of this medium – Venture Capital, Gaming, Film & VFX.
+Byron Bay Film Festival organises a program of films, a weekend of events, workshops and masterclasses specifically aimed at the growing Virtual Reality (VR)/ Augmented Reality (AR) sectors and the industries that have helped drive the creation of this medium – Venture Capital, Gaming, Film & VFX.

-BBFF creates a networking of creative professionals who want to grow their technical knowledge and the possibilities for Australasia's XR Industry.
-Co_Lab_Create provides connections, skills and knowledge enhancement in the unique and beautiful setting of one of the world's most famous beachside towns.

 Festival presentations

 BBFF06

 The first festival ran in early 2006 and screened 55 Australian films from 18–25 January.

 BBFF07

 The 2007 Byron Bay Film Festival was the first to allow international entries and ran from 9–17 February, during which 100 films from 24 countries were screened.

 BBFF08

 The 2008 Byron Bay Film Festival also ran for nine days from 29 February to 8 March 2008 during which 152 films from 34 countries were screened.
 The Indian-Malaysian entry Laya Project won the Best Film award on the final night of the 2008 festival.
 It was directed by Harold Monfils.

 BBFF09/10

 The nine-day festival was not held during 2009.
 In Brisbane for Earth Day 5 June 2009 BBFF presented 2 Best of BBFF Sessions at Greenfest 09.
 The next festival ran from 5–13 March 2010.